🧡 Skip to main content🔍 Skip to search

 Interconnect

-• Dynamic variables & Events of the Start & Stop Service.
+• Start & Stop Service integration and auditing—Variables (dynamic data) and Events (recorded activity).
 Access the current and previous statuses of a Windows service that was just started, stopped, restarted, paused, or resumed, along with its short and long names, and its executable.

 Additionally, very detailed information is recorded, including the operation type performed, the service's current statuses, possible timeouts, and ongoing operations.